The Complete Travel Guide to Colombo, Sri Lanka

 1. Pettah Market

-Pettah Market isn’t your polished, air-conditioned mall—it’s the beating heart of Colombo’s street life—messy, chaotic, and absolutely brimming with energy.
-It’s been around since colonial times.
-You’ll find vendors selling everything from vibrant textiles and cheap electronics to fresh produce and aromatic spices.
+Pettah Market isn’t your polished, air-conditioned mall—it’s the beating heart of Colombo’s street life vibrant textiles and cheap electronics to fresh produce and aromatic spices.

 What makes Pettah Market so special is this unfiltered, raw Sri Lankan experience—like Istanbul’s Grand Bazaar but without the tourist gloss, and a whole lot more intense.
 Expect to spend a good 2-3 hours here if you want to soak up Colombo's true hustle.